WeblateOrg/weblate/docs/formats.rst

 on the format, but rather on the framework you use to handle the translation (for example with :ref:`json`).

-When you specify :guilabel:`Template for new translations` in :ref:`component`, Weblate will use this file to start new translations.
+When you specify :ref:`component-new_base` in :ref:`component`, Weblate will use this file to start new translations.
 Any exiting translations will be removed from the file when doing so.

 When :guilabel:`Template for new translations` is empty and the file format supports it, an empty file is created where new strings will be added once they are